damaratix/sans-holiday-hack-2021/sources/prechallenge12.md

 ### Level 2 - Pathfinding Moving

-Instead of directly commanding the elf, we can tell him to move to the position of and object, if there are no obstacles in the path.
+Instead of directly commanding the elf, we can tell him to move to the position of an object, if there are no obstacles in the path.

 ```Python
 import elf, munchkins, levers, lollipops, yeeters, pits